 ACE Electoral Knowledge Network

-The ACE Electoral Knowledge Network provides comprehensive and authoritative information on elections, promotes networking among election-related professionals and offers capacity development services.
+The ACE Electoral Knowledge Network provides comprehensive information on elections, promotes networking among election-related professionals and offers capacity development services.

-- ACE offers election practitioners online services such as an encyclopedia on elections, comparative data on election practices worldwide; and a wide collection of electoral materials from all over the world.
+- ACE offers election practitioners with online services such as an encyclopedia on elections, comparative data on election practices worldwide, and a wide collection of electoral materials from all over the world.

 - ACE Practitioners’ Network brings together election professionals and practitioners from different countries and with diverse and complementary experience and specialization into the first ever global electoral knowledge network established in the field of elections.
 The Network is also supported by 10 Regional Electoral Resource Centres worldwide.